My mother surely would not send me away. This letter has got to be a fake.

 But I knew it wasn't.
 The paper clearly states that I was due at school in a matter of two weeks.
 His signature was signed at the bottom.
 Yet, more proof of how real the situation really is.

 I sat back in the desk chair and sighed.
-The letter sat on the desk.
+The letter laid flat on the desk, like a bad omen.
 Something so light caused so much weight on my shoulders.

 I haven't spoken to him in years, not since I was five years old.